- How to get notified when a Google Sheet changes?

 - How to turn on Notifications for Google Sheets?

 - Google Sheets Notification Scripts

-- How to monitor and review Google Sheets changes with Layer?
+- How to monitor, review, and approve Google Sheets changes?

 When working collaboratively on Google Sheets, you need to stay up to date with any changes to your spreadsheet.
 You can configure Google Sheets Notifications so that you receive an email when an editor modifies something or a user submits a form.

 You probably already have some specific spreadsheets in mind that you’d like to use this feature on.
 Whether you are expecting multiple changes to a Sheet - or none - it’s a good idea to set up notifications so that you receive an email informing you about these changes.

 In this article, you will learn how to turn on Google Sheets notifications to inform you about any changes made to the spreadsheet.
 Additionally, you’ll learn how to configure this feature based on the type of change and how you’d like to be notified.
 In case you’re looking for more sophisticated notification rules, Google Sheets includes the Apps Script feature.
 As a more powerful and intuitive solution, Layer is a no-code automation tool that allows you to track, review, and consolidate data automatically.